lokalized/lokalized-java/README.md

 }
 ```

-In addition to `translation`, each object form supports 3 additional keys: `commentary`, `placeholders`, and `alternatives`.
+In addition to `translation`, each object form supports 4 additional keys: `commentary`, `placeholderMetadata`, `placeholders`, and `alternatives`.

-All 4 are optional, with the stipulation that you must provide either a `translation` or at least one `alternatives` value.
+All 5 are optional, with the stipulation that you must provide either a `translation` or at least one `alternatives` value.

 ### Commentary